Anti Plagiarism Policy

 - Attention!
 Changing the words of an original source is not sufficient to prevent plagiarism.
 If you have retained the essential idea of an original source, and have not cited it, then no matter how drastically you may have altered its context or presentation, you have still plagiarized.
 Most cases of plagiarism can be avoided, however, by citing sources.
 Simply acknowledging that certain material has been borrowed, and providing your audience with the information necessary to find that source, is usually enough to prevent plagiarism.

-Anti-plagiarism declaration, By submitting the paper for publication to International Journal of Health and Clinical Research, Authors (all authors of the article) certify that;
+Anti-plagiarism declaration, By submitting the paper for publication to International Journal of Health and Biological Sciences, Authors (all authors of the article) certify that;

 - Authors are fully aware that plagiarism is illegal & wrong and authors know that plagiarism is the use of another person’s idea or published work and to pretend that it is one’s own.